Enone–alkene cycloadditions: Scope and limitations

 Enone–alkene cycloadditions can produce two isomers, depending on the orientation of substituents on the alkene and the enone carbonyl group.
 When the enone carbonyl and substituent of highest priority are proximal, the isomer is termed "head-to-head."
 When the enone carbonyl and substituent are distal, the isomer is called "head-to-tail."
 Selectivity for one of these isomers depends on both steric and electronic factors (see below).

 The regiochemistry of the reaction is controlled primarily by two factors: steric interactions and electrostatic interactions between the excited enone and alkene.
 In their excited state, the polarity of enones is reversed so that the β carbon possesses a partial negative charge.
 In the transition state for the first bond formation, the alkene tends to align itself so that the negative end of its dipole points away from the β carbon of the enone.

 Steric interactions encourage the placement of large substituents on opposite sides of the new cyclobutane ring.

 If the enone and alkene are contained in rings of five atoms or fewer, double-bond configuration is preserved.
 However, when larger rings are used, double bond isomerization during the reaction becomes a possibility.
 This energy-wasting process competes with cycloaddition and is evident in reactions that yield mixtures of cis- and trans-fused products.

 Diastereofacial selectivity is highly predictable in most cases.
 The less hindered faces of the enone and alkene react.

 Intramolecular enone–alkene cycloaddition may give either "bent" or "straight" products depending on the reaction regioselectivity.
 When the tether between the enone and alkene is two atoms long, bent products predominate due to the rapid formation of five-membered rings.
 Longer tethers tend to give straight products.

 The tether can also be attached at the 2 position of the enone.
 When the alkene is tethered here, bulky substituents at the 4 position of the enone enforce moderate diastereoselectivity.

 Enone–alkene cycloaddition has been applied to the synthesis of a cubane.
 The Favorskii rearrangement established the carbon skeleton of cubane, and further synthetic manipulations provided the desired unfunctionalized target.

 Methodology

 Enone–alkene cycloadditions often suffer from side reactions, e.g. those associated with the diradical intermediate.
 These side reactions can often be minimized by a judicious choice of reaction conditions.

 Dissolved oxygen is avoided since it is photoreactive.

 A variety of solvents can be used.
 Acetone is a useful solvent, because it can serve as a triplet sensitizer.
 Alkane-based solvents are selected to be free of alkenes.
 Excitation wavelength is important.
 For intermolecular reactions, excess of the alkene can be employed to avoid competitive dimerization of the enone.

 Glow sticks

 Reverse [2+2] photocycloaddition, decomposition of 1,2-dioxetanedione, is stated as the mechanism that produces light in glow sticks.

+Step 2 of the glow stick mechanism contains reverse [2+2] photocycloaddition, where 1,2-dioxetanedione forms two CO_{2} molecules.